 A few good lawyers provide free consultations.
-But many have found that they can't afford to spend a lot of their time this way, since many immigrants have no visa or remedy available to them, which means the lawyer gets no work after the initial consultation.
+But many have found that they can't afford to spend a lot of their time this way.
+The reason is that many immigrants turn out to have no visa or remedy available to them, which means the lawyer gets no work after the initial consultation.

-If the lawyer quotes an hourly rate instead, expect to pay between $100 and $350 per hour.
+If the lawyer quotes an hourly rate instead, expect to pay between $150 and $600 per hour.

 If the lawyers' fees are beyond your ability to pay, but you still need legal help, you have a number of options.
 One is to ask the lawyer to split the work with you.
 Using this arrangement, the lawyer would handle discrete tasks only, at the hourly rate: perhaps consult with you about the issue causing you difficulty, review a document, or attend an interview.
 You would handle the follow-up or rote work, such as filling out the application forms and translating or writing documents, statements, letters, and more.